oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 -   **Data refinery**`<br>`{=html} Ingests and refines the data for use in each of the data layers in the architecture.
 The shape is intended to illustrate the differences in processing costs for storing and refining data at each level and for moving data between them.

 -   **Data persistence platform (curated information layer)**`<br>`{=html} Facilitates access and navigation of the data to show the current business view.
-For relational technologies, data may be logical or physically structured in simple relational, longitudinal, dimensional or OLAP forms.
+For relational technologies, data may be logical or physically structured in simple relational, longitudinal, dimensional, or OLAP forms.
 For non-relational data, this layer contains one or more pools of data, either output from an analytical process or data optimized for a specific analytical task.

 -   **Access and interpretation**`<br>`{=html} Abstracts the logical business view of the data for the consumers.
 This abstraction facilitates agile approaches to development, migration to the target architecture, and the provision of a single reporting layer from multiple federated sources.

-As a data source we assume that EBS is the primary data source, but additional information might be brought in using files in the local file store.
+As a data source, we assume that EBS is the primary data source, but additional information might be brought in using files in the local file store.

 The architecture has the following components: